 - If you updated or installed a driver, try Last Known Good Configuration (in Windows XP, Vista and 7 only) first.
 If that is of no help, try rolling back the driver or removing the new driver in Safe Mode or use System Restore.

 After you store your important files elsewhere, reinstall Windows XP, Vista or 7.
-In Windows 8, you can use the Reset your PC option to prevent complete reinstallation.

 If Windows detects that it did not shut down correctly the last time, it opens Windows Error Recovery options after you turn on your computer.